azhang919/azhang919/README.md

-### Hello, world!
-I'm Alison Zhang 👋
+### 🌵 Hello, world!
+I am...

-As of August 2021, I am a junior majoring in Computer Science and Economics @ UNC-Chapel Hill.
+Alison Zhang, a junior majoring in Computer Science and Economics @ UNC-Chapel Hill.
 Currently in an exploratory phase -- would love to go into SWE, data science, cybersecurity, and more!

 ## 🌺 I know...